hmusgrave/rrrvec/README.md

 # rrrvec

-(Unfinished) A simple RRR Vector implementation using SIMD in Cython and backed by Zig.
+A simple RRR Vector implementation using SIMD in Cython and backed by Zig.

-# Why this project exists
-There aren't many examples of using SIMD or alternative compilers with Cython, and that feels like a shame given how simple it is.
-RRR Vectors in particular were chosen because they're just non-trivial enough to make the SIMD interesting, and there aren't any great python implementations yet.

-Given the purpose, a plethora of features such as arbitrary chunk/superblock sizes is a non-goal.
-We'll start by implementing rank and select, we'll probably include extension and truncation methods, if it isn't too unwieldy we'll add bit deletion, we'll definitely support a reasonably efficient copy method, and the interface for slicing is still to-be-decided.
-Other features are probably out of scope.
+# Status
+Unfinished, unmaintained.
+Snippets might selectively be useful to somebody curious how to:
+- Use alternative compiler backends for Cython
+- Use SIMD instructions in their Cython
+- Abuse the AVX instruction set to get a limited-use vectorized 8-bit multiply

 # Description